hacklabr/wp-mvc/README.md

-My experience developing in WordPress is that the callback orientation of hooks allow developers to design any structure to a theme, easilly turning it into a mess, and for the cases os complex websites, a huge mess.
-That way it's dificult to know how a theme is changing the custom WordPress behavior.
+My experience developing in WordPress is that the callback orientation of hooks allow developers to design any structure to a theme, easilly turning it into a mess, and for the cases of complex websites, a huge mess.
+That way it's dificult to know how a theme works with WordPress.

 Trying to solve this problem, the proposal is to _change the WordPress behavior always the same way_.
-This simple theme aims to be a guideline for complex WordPress themes with lots of queries and custom rewrite rules relying in the MVC architecture, then you can explicitly define where, how and when queries are chosen and executed.
+This simple structure aims to be a guideline for complex WordPress themes with lots of queries and custom rewrite rules by relying in the MVC architecture, then you can explicitly define where, how and when queries are chosen and executed.

 ### MVC architecture